aa29zzjj/Project-2-Client-Server/README.md

 Our **first objective** is for you to be able to work with client side and server side UDP and TCP sockets.
 Our **second objective** is to understand the differences (at the programming level) between the TCP and UDP protocols.

-In this project, you will also explore Remote Procedure Calls (RPC's) and Digital Signatures.

-So, our **third objective** is for you to understand the abstraction provided by RPC.
+Our **third objective** is for you to understand the abstraction provided by Remote Procedure Calls (RPC).
 We do this by asking that you use a proxy design and hide communication code and keep it separate from your application code.
 And, our **fourth objective** is to expose you to some of the mechanics behind RSA digital signatures.

 There are five separate and distinct tasks in Project 2.